Detectify Data Processing Agreement

 The Processor’s Obligation To Assist

-The Processor shall assist the Controller with the fulfillment of the Controller’s obligation to ensure that the data subjects may exercise their rights under Applicable Legislation by ensuring appropriate technical and organizational measures.
-The Processor shall further assist the Controller in relation to the Controller’s obligations under Articles 32-36 of the GDPR, and also in relation to data breaches.
+Taking into account the nature of the processing, the Processor shall assist the Controller with the fulfillment of the Controller’s obligation to ensure that the data subjects may exercise their rights under Applicable Legislation by ensuring appropriate technical and organizational measures.
+Taking into account the nature of processing and the information available to the Processor, the Processor shall further assist the Controller in relation to the Controller’s obligations under Articles 32-36 of the GDPR.

 The Processor may engage third parties to process the Personal Information or any part thereof on its behalf (“Sub-Processor”), provided that the Controller has been informed thereof in writing and not objected in writing 10 days after such information was provided (in which event they are considered approved).
 This includes technology providers, financial service providers, administrative systems and various tool integrations.
 They will receive personal information based on the need for the performing of their task.
-A full list of sub-processors can be found at our services page.
-Our contracts limit their usage of the data that you have provided to us.
+A full list of sub-processors can be found below.

-If the Controller objects to such Sub-Processor without documented reasonable cause, then the Processor shall refrain from using such Sub-Processor for the processing of the Personal Information and shall use reasonable efforts to make available to the Controller a change in the services or recommend a commercially reasonable change to Controller’s configuration or use of the services to avoid processing of data by the objected-to new Sub-Processor without unreasonably burdening the Controller.
+If the Controller objects to such Sub-Processor with documented reasonable cause, then the Processor shall refrain from using such Sub-Processor for the processing of the Personal Information and shall use reasonable efforts to make available to the Controller a change in the services or recommend a commercially reasonable change to Controller’s configuration or use of the services to avoid processing of data by the objected-to new Sub-Processor without unreasonably burdening the Controller.
 If such change is not practically or commercially reasonable to make within a reasonable period of time, which shall not exceed thirty (30) days, the Processor shall at its discretion be entitled either to (i) compensation from the Controller for any additional costs incurred by it due to such objection, or, (ii) terminate the Agreement on 45 days’ notice.
-The Processor shall inform the Controller within 40 days after receipt of the Controller’s objection whether it opts for alternative (i) or (ii).

 When the Controller has approved a Sub-Processor, the Controller may no longer object to such Sub-Processor.

-The Processor shall enter into a written agreement with every Sub-Processor, in which each Sub-Processor undertakes obligations at least reflecting those undertaken by the Processor under this DPA.
+The Processor shall enter into a written agreement with every Sub-Processor to ensure that the personal data is only processed by the Sub-Processor for the purpose of providing the respective services to the Controller, in which each Sub-Processor undertakes obligations at least reflecting those undertaken by the Processor under this DPA.

 Transfers to Third Countries